nathanhood/wee-line-count-script/README.md

-# Wee Framework File Line Count Script
+# Wee Framework Line Count Script

 This is a Node.js script that retrieves select files from Wee Framework's github repository, parses the raw text